Powered by SchoolDash

 Attendance: Above average.
 Pupil absence rates and the incidence of persistent absence are both quite low.

 Disadvantaged pupils: About average.
 Progress up to age 16 is above average.
-Destinations at 16 are below average.
-Progress at 16-18 is about average.
+Destinations at 16 are poor.
+Progress at 16-18 is below average.
+Destinations at 18 (allowing for attainment) are above average.

 Representation: Slightly out of balance.
 The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
 Show details